quantprofessionals/eduquant.nl/content/courses/dod/index.md

 ## Date and duration

-The course is comprised of eight morning or afternoon sessions of 4 hours each, once per week.
+The course is comprised of three morning or afternoon sessions of 4 hours each, once per week.
 Please [Contact us]({{< ref "/#contact" >}} "Contact Us") for details and options for the schedule.